You Need a Strong New York City Criminal Attorney to Defend Your Robbery Charge

 Robbery crimes are a no joke in NYS

-The Bukh Law Firm, P.C. whenever possible attempts to educate potential clients and the public in regards to the statutes and circumstances involving a particular crime or crimes.
+The Law Office of Bukh & Associates, PLLC whenever possible attempts to educate potential clients and the public in regards to the statutes and circumstances involving a particular crime or crimes.
 New York robbery is an often misunderstood subset of theft.
 It is often used interchangeably with burglary incorrectly.

 The New York Penal Code defines robbery as:

 New York Penal Law – ARTICLE 160 ROBBERY

 Section 160.00 Robbery; defined.